- Do less, feel more

 And when the ability to feel more while doing less spills off your mat into the rest of your life, imagine what that will do to you, and to your life, and to the lives that you touch.

 Try it now: Sit in a comfortable seat, like Sukhasana, on a firm cushion, a stack of blankets, or a block.
-Align your hips horizontally by taking the flesh out from under your sit bones, to allow your spine to move towards its natural double S curve while keeping your back muscles relaxed, creating a sense of spaciousness with minimal effort.
+Align your hips horizontally by rolling your hip crests forward, or if that seems to involve too much doing, by moving the flesh out from under your sit bones towards the back.
+Feel how this adjustment of the hips allows your spine to move towards its natural double S curve while keeping your back muscles relaxed, creating a sense of spaciousness with minimal effort.
 Observe your breath, and notice where you feel your breath in your body.
 Do you feel it on the skin just inside your nostrils?
 Can you feel it in the back of your throat, in your windpipe?
 Can you feel the expansion of your abdomen and your front ribs as you inhale?
 Can you feel your back ribs expand as well?
 Can you feel your spine elongating, your back muscles getting gently stretched?
 Can you feel your breath all the way down to your toes?

 Wait a minute, you might say, my breath doesn’t GO all the way down to my toes.

 But, of course, it does.
 Your breath travels, in the form of the oxygen carried by your bloodstream, to every living cell in your body.
 Because if it didn’t, those cells would cease to be living.
 Use your breath to spread your awareness to every single cell of your body, and observe the power and the peace that emerges from that level of engagement with the here and now.
 Some people call it attention or focus, but to me that doesn’t quite capture it, as your mind simultaneously becomes present everywhere at once.
 It’s a kind of focus, but at the same time, a complete defocusing.
 It’s awareness rather than attention.
-And when you do that, your mind literally works differently from the mind-state you find ourselves in when you focus on doing, rather than being.
+And when you tune into yourself like that, your mind literally works differently than it does when you are in the mind-state you find yourself in when you focus on doing, rather than being.
 When you feel more, your mind starts to work differently in ways that change your entire outlook on life, giving you a sense of connectedness to replace your usual sense of isolation, making you feel whole, rather than always lacking in some way.

 Then follow your exhale out of your body into the space around you and begin to realize that the difference between inside and outside, between You and the Other, is not as definite as you once thought, as the carbon dioxide molecules created in the cells of your body — out of carbon and oxygen atoms that have been around for literally billions of years — diffuse into the atmosphere around you, and perhaps become absorbed by the leaves of grass by your feet, or float off into the atmosphere to dance around the globe for the next few millennia.